34 Wheelchair Sports You Should Know About

 26. Adaptive Archery

-With modified bows or support stands, athletes shoot from a seated position at targets at standard distances.
+With modified bows or support stands, archers shoot from a seated position at targets at standard distances.
+It’s a Paralympic sport with strong international competitions.

 Adaptive archery in the Action Trackchair